DataDog/hiring-engineers/answers.md

 # Datadog Technical Exercise Sale Engineering position
  by Jeff Hollis 2021

-{updated TOC}
+{update TOC}

 # Introduction
-As more company’s transition from monoliths to microservices and to cloud/hybrid environments, monitoring data has become a critical aspect to all enterprises.
-Datadog’s infrastructure monitoring platform allows DevOps teams to track dynamic cloud environments at a high level by making it easier to monitor the health of your infrastructure on a single pane of glass.
+As more company’s transition from monoliths to microservices and to cloud or hybrid environments, monitoring data has become a critical aspect to all enterprises.
+Datadog’s infrastructure monitoring platform allows DevOps teams to track dynamic cloud environments at a high level making it easier to monitor the condition of your infrastructure on a single pane of glass.
 Deployment of the Agent is quick easy.
 The Datadog Agent can run on cloud platforms, bare metal servers, virtual machines, containers and more.
 Below is an example of the agent getting deployed on a vagrant Ubuntu distribution.